kyfrostbyte/Git-Setup/README.md

 # Overview
 This is my program that prints hello world!
 My goal with this program is to print the words "Hello World!"
+100 times!

 [Software Demo Video](http://youtube.link.goes.here)